-If equipped, the stereo system consists of an AM/ FM stereo, four (4) waterproof speakers, bluetooth compatible, and MP3 & USB inputs.
+If equipped, the stereo system consists of an AM/ FM stereo, four waterproof speakers, bluetooth compatible, and MP3 & USB inputs.

-The stereo unit is locate on the interior aft wall of the console (See figure 3.22.1).
-The remote control is located at the helm and the waterproof speakers are located on the port and starboard transom, under the gunnels.
-The MP3/USB input can be found under the center of the control console.
+The stereo unit is located at the helm (See figure 3.25.1).
+The MP3/USB input can be found inside the lockable console storage.